microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/managedtenants-conditionalaccesspolicycoverage.md

 ---
 title: "conditionalAccessPolicyCoverage resource type"
-description: "Represents Azure Active Directory conditional access policy coverage for a given managed tenant."
+description: "Represents information about any Azure Active Directory policy that defines access rules of a resource for a given managed tenant."
 author: "isaiahwilliams"
 localization_priority: Normal
 ms.prod: "microsoft-365-lighthouse"